OrdinaryMagician/saya_m/README.md

 Primary fire performs side swings, while secondary is a strong overhead attack, capable of crushing even the beefiest of enemies.
 These attacks are heavily strengthened provided the weapon has energy, but even without a charge they're still fairly potent.

 Energy for this weapon is limited when not wielded by its rightful owner, and once it fully drains, the weapon must be recharged by **Kira** himself.
 It will start replacing the **Chainsaw** once the **Brass Knuckles** have been obtained.
-Once obtained, any further pickups will be replaced by small shrines where you can recharge it.
+Once the hammer is within your grasp, any further pickups will be replaced by small shrines where you can recharge it.

 ### Ninnacht Jackhammer *[Blursphere]*